magento/merchdocs/src/catalog/product-create-virtual.md

 1. Enter the **Quantity** of the product that is currently in stock and do the following:

-    - Accept the default **Stock Status** setting, `In Stock`.
+    - Accept the default **Stock Status** setting of `In Stock`.

-      Note that the **Weight** field is not used, because a virtual product is not shipped.
+      Because a virtual product is not shipped, the **Weight** field is not used.

-    - Accept the default **Visibility** setting, `Catalog, Search`.
+    - Accept the default **Visibility** setting of `Catalog, Search`.

     {:.bs-callout-info}
     **Inventory Management:** If you enable [Inventory Management]({% link catalog/inventory-management.md %}), Single Source merchants set the quantity in this section.
 Multi Source merchants add sources and quantities in the Sources section.
-See the following "Assign Sources and Quantities (Inventory Management)" section.
+See the following _Assign Sources and Quantities (Inventory Management)_ section.

 1. To assign **Categories** to the product, click the **Select…** box and do either of the following: